Azure/azure-powershell/clu-getstart.md

 Note, after done, run `dnvm list` command to check the 'coreclr' runtime is installed with right version of `1.0.0-rc1-final`.
 If not, run `dnvm install 1.0.0-rc1-final -r coreclr -a x64 -p`.
 Remember always use `-p` flag, so the selection can persist.

-* Get the latest dotnet from "https://azureclu.blob.core.windows.net/tools/dotnet-win-x64.latest.zip", unzip, then add its bin folder to the PATH
+* Get the latest dotnet from "https://azureclu.blob.core.windows.net/tools/dotnet-win-x64.latest.zip", unzip, then add its bin folder to the PATH.
+NOTE: With this version of dotnet, the path to dotnet.exe must not contain any spaces.

 ## Project Artifacts